kylpo/notes/published/How-I-Stay-Informed-as-a-Developer.md

 - Youtube (weekly email of subscriptions/recommendations)

 ## Twitter
 I use Twitter for one thing: following developers.
-It is a great platform for tuning in to public discussions and seeing links/retweets of useful resources.
+It is a great platform for following public discussions and seeing links/retweets of useful resources.

 #### Using the timeline
 I don't want to miss any tweets, so I have [Tweetmarker](http://tweetmarker.net/) save my position in the timeline.
 When I open [Tweetbot for Mac](https://tapbots.com/tweetbot/mac/) or [Flamingo for Android](https://play.google.com/store/apps/details?id=com.samruston.twitter&hl=en), I am able to pick up from where I left off, not just from the top of the timeline.
 Sure is nice to not have FOMO while I'm working!

 When I do have time to check Twitter, I skim it.
 If a tweet looks like something worth digging in to, I `Like` it and keep moving.
-At the end of the day, following the "Inbox Zero" approach, I try to read through all of these Likes, unchecking them as I go.
+At the end of the day, following the "Inbox Zero" approach, I try to read through all of these Likes, un-Liking them as I go.
+It doesn't matter what Twitter rebrands the feature to, I'll always use it as a read-it-later system.

 #### Focus
 Developers are people, with non-developery things they'd like to talk about.
 This is a great use of Twitter, but does not fit with how I want to utilize it.
-Fortunately, Tweetbot's `Mute Filters` feature has my back!
-It hides all tweets with words like 'Trump', 'Hilary', 'election', 'religion', etc in them.
+Fortunately, Tweetbot's `Mute Filters` has my back!
+It hides all tweets with words like "Trump", "Hilary", "election", "religion", etc in them.

 Sometimes, despite a person having great thoughts and tweets, they're just too chatty for me to handle in my system.
 So, I just `Unfollow` and rely on others to retweet the highlights.

 ## Github
 I use the hell out of Github's `Subscribe` feature for Issues and Pull Requests, which sends me an email when someone responds in a thread.
 It helps me get a gauge for when a feature will land, and how it is being considered.

-When I have a pain point with a project, I search the repo for an active Issue/PR and `Subscribe`.
+When I have a pain point with a project, I search its repo for an active Issue/PR and `Subscribe`.
 I also periodically check repos of projects I rely on to see if there are new, good threads to subscribe to.

 Sometimes, when I really care about the activity of a repo, I temporarily `Watch` it.
-In doing so, I am auto-subscribed me to all Issue/PR activity.
+In doing so, I am auto-subscribed to all Issue/PR activity.

 ## Blogs
 Back in the Google Reader days, I was an avid RSS user, slurping in 100+ posts/day.
 I treated it the way I treat Twitter today: as a reading list.